Robust moir\'e flatbands within a broad band-offset range: Results

-Next, we investigate how the moir\'e bands are tuned by the band-offset.
-The moir\'e bands of the superlattice with $h_2 = 0.4a_0, 0.7a_0 $ and $a_0$ are shown in Fig.~\ref{Figure_2}(a).
-We have marked the flatbands that have a frequency deviation meeting the condition $(f_{max}-f_{min})/(f_{max}+f_{min})<0.15\%$.
+Next, we investigate how the moir\'e bands are tuned by the band offset.
+The moir\'e bands of the superlattice (with $h_2 = 0.4a_0, 0.7a_0 $ and $a_0$) are shown in Figure~\ref{Figure_2}(a).
+The cell length $a_M$ of the superlattice is much larger, i.e. $N$ times of that of slab 2.
+As a result, while a band of slab 2 can extend over $2\pi/a_2$ in the $k$-space, the superlattice has mini-bands that only extend over $1/N$ of $2\pi/a_2$ in the k-space.
+We have identified the flatbands that have a frequency deviation meeting the condition $(f_{max}-f_{min})/(f_{max}+f_{min})<0.15\%$.
 For clarity, the flatbands with similar field patterns are marked by a same symbol.
-The results show that multiple flatbands emerge at each band-offset, but some flatbands may disappear when the band-offset changes.
+The results show that multiple flatbands emerge at each band offset, but some flatbands may disappear when the band offset changes.
 Specifically, the flatbands $C_A^1, C_A^4, C_B^1, C_B^3$ and $C_B^4$ emerge at $h_2 = 0.4 a_0$, but disappear at $h_2 = 0.7a_0$ and $a_0$.
 The flatband $C_A^2$ has a frequency deviation of 0.08\% at $h_2 = 0.4a_0$ and a smaller frequency deviation of 0.02\% at $h_2 = 0.7a_0$, but disappears at $h_2 = a_0$.
 The flatband $C_A^3$ has a frequency deviation of 0.05\% and a larger frequency deviation of 0.12\% at $h_2 = 0.7a_0$, but disappears at $h_2 = a_0$.
-The emerging and disappearing of the flatbands demonstrates the important role of band-offset for tuning the flatbands.
-Remarkably, there are four flatbands that can form robustly at different band-offsets within the scan range, labeled as $R_A^1, R_A^2, R_B^1$ and $R_B^2$ for clarity.
-The field patterns of these robust flatbands are shown in Fig.~\ref{Figure_2}(b).
+Such emerging and disappearing flatbands demonstrate the important role of band offset in tuning the flatbands.

+Remarkably, there are four flatbands that can form robustly at different band offsets through the entire scan range, labeled as $R_A^1, R_A^2, R_B^1$ and $R_B^2$ in Figure~\ref{Figure_2}(a) for clarity.
+The field patterns of these robust flatbands are shown in Figure~\ref{Figure_2}(b).
 It is seen that the $R_A^1$ and $R_A^2$ modes are strongly localized around A site of the superlattice, while the $R_B^1$ and $R_B^2$ modes are strongly localized around B site of the superlattice.
-The stable formation of the flatbands is quite favorable in practice, because one can generate these robust flatbands without to painstakingly fabricate a superlattice at a subtle magic configuration.
+The stable formation of the flatbands is quite desirable in practice, because they can be achieved without the need for a subtle magic configuration.